kemichai/rfmpy/README.md

 ------------
 Python codes to calculate receiver function (RF) and perform time to depth migration, in a 3D spherical coordinate system.
+---
+`Documentation` can be found on Read the Docs: https://rfmpy.readthedocs.io

 Fore more details on this project have a look at our EGU 2022 abstract **[here](https://meetingorganizer.copernicus.org/EGU22/EGU22-8174.html)**.